What Do I Do With Waste from a Composting or Dry Toilet?

 • Liquid waste (urine) can be used sooner, especially if diluted.
 However, if unsure, store it for at least 3 months before applying to soil.

 Disposing of waste from a composting or dry toilet isn’t difficult - it just requires a little planning and respect for the process.
-Whether you’re using the Biolan Simplett, Simplett Plus or Composting Toilet eco, the key is knowing how to handle both the solids and liquids safely and sustainably.
+Whether you’re using the Biolan Simplett, Simplett Plus or Composting Toilet eco, the key is knowing how to handle both solids and liquids safely and sustainably.

 Once you get into a routine, you’ll find that managing waste this way is not only hygienic and manageable, but also fulfilling- turning waste into something useful for your garden while reducing your environmental impact.